Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 Without the ability to span this divide Kubernetes would be isolated from the outside world and limited to running non-interactive workloads such as batch jobs.

 Ingress resources are native to Kubernetes but Ingress Controllers are not.
-An Ingress resource can exist, but without a associated controller to respond, it will remain dormant - somewhat like a car without a driver.
+An Ingress resource can exist, but without an associated controller to respond, it will remain dormant - somewhat like a car without a driver.
 Selecting a suitable Ingress Controller is a choice each cluster intends for you to make.

 ## Why is it necessary?